steveaf7/ArtistTrack/README.md

 ```

-#### Update and Delete
+### Update and Delete
-Story 5 was to create a page for editting and deleting items from the database.
+Here I created a page for editting and deleting items from the database.
 For this I created Django forms for both tables.
 The widgets allow me to style the form.
 I also added delete functionality for both tables, including a confirm delete page.

 ```
 class SongForm(ModelForm):
     class Meta:
         model = Song